jharasaki/cse15l-lab-reports/LabReport5.md

 "Hello,

 I'm currently working on a Java program that is supposed to calculate the average of a list of integers.
 When I run grade.sh to calculate the average of the numbers 10, 20, and 30, I expect the result to be 20, but the output is showing that the average is 30.0.
-What could be wrong with my AverageCalculator.java?"
+What's wrong with my code?"

 Here is the code:
 ```